 All of these actions can cause injury, with some being severe.
-A report has shown that over a 10 year period, 79 cases of spinal injury were reported as a result of rugby.
+A report has shown that over a 10-year period, 79 cases of spinal injury were reported as a result of rugby.
 Of these 79, 70% resulted in paralysis to the individual.

-Rugby players never used to wear much in the way of protective equipment, but over recent years the use of items such as scrum caps, shoulder pads, mouth guards and shin pads have all increased.
+Rugby players never used to wear much in the way of protective equipment, but over recent years the use of items such as scrum caps, shoulder pads, mouth guards and shin pads has all increased.
 These all help to reduce the rate of minor to moderate injuries.

 Warm-ups are important in rugby, as in all sports.
 Gradually increasing the body temperature, heart rate and circulation can help to reduce injuries by improving the elasticity of muscles and tendons, improving motor performance, as well as initiating responses from the bodies positional sensors, such as muscle spindles and Golgi tendon organs.
 Warm-ups should consist of a minimum of 10 minutes of cardiovascular work (such as light jogging or cycling), followed by active stretches and skill-related drills.

-As with all sports, the athlete must be fit for the game in hand.
+As with all sports, the athlete must be fit for the game at hand.
 This includes cardiovascular fitness, which will enable your heart, lungs and circulatory system to provide enough oxygen to the working muscles to maintain a high level of work for long periods.
 You must also possess the muscle strength and endurance required to produce repeated contractions over this same period.
 All of this should be achieved through regular training, which is specific to the sport.
 Pre-season conditioning is also important, as research has shown that more injuries occur in the first part of a season, indicating that players are not fit enough following an off-season break.

 The highest rates of injuries in rugby are to the lower limb, especially the knee and ankle.
 Head and neck injuries are then followed closely by shoulder injuries.
 70% of injuries are muscular or ligamentous.
 A concussion is also a very common rugby injury in both adults and children.
-Visit our sister site Sportsinjuryclinic.net for more information on concussion.
+Visit our sister site Sportsinjuryclinic.net for more information on concussions.